acarabott/ChromeREPL/README.md

     - If you have nothing selected it will execute the current line
     - With code selected it will execute just the selection

->Note: You can only be connected to one tab at a time, this is a Chrome limitation.
+>Note: Each Sublime tab can be connected to one Chrome tab.

 ### Additional commands